Prapthi564/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/01-Create a virtual machine.md

 1. Go to the Physical Path location specified in the Basic Settings.
 Navigate to the `File explore` from the botton then Copy and paste **iisstart.html** file in the same location.
 Rename the new file to **Default**.
 RIght click on Default.html file click on **Open With > Notepad** and delete the existing content then paste the below code into the same file and save the file.

+   >**Note**: If you have trouble copying iisstart.html, select the iisstart.html and use Ctrl + C to copy and Ctrl + V to paste it.

     ```
     <html>
     <body>